valentin2105/Kubernetes-Saltstack/README.md

 - If you add a node, just add the hostname in `kubernetes-csr.json` , relaunch the last `cfssl` command and apply a `state.highstate`
 - This configuration use Calico as CNI-Provider, Policy-Controller and lauch Calico Node on all workers to share IP routes using BGP.
 - You can tweak Pod's IPv4 Pool, enable IPv6, change IPv6 Pool, enable IPv6 NAT (for no-public networks), change BGP AS number, Enable IPinIP (to allow routes sharing of different cloud providers).
+- If you use `salt-ssh` or `salt-cloud` you can easily scale new workers.